 Most women who have the kind of midlife crisis that I see in practice tend to behave in ways that may be shockingly unexpected or out of character.
 A 32 year old wife and mother may suddenly drop out of family life and take a spiritual journey to a mountain top in Bali.
 A 42 year old wife may suddenly change and become emotional or withdrawn to a degree her husband has never seen before.
-A 52 year old housewife may suddenly say that she was never happy in the marriage, go back to school, get a breast lift and file for divorce.
+A 52 year old housewife may suddenly say that she was never happy in the marriage, get her own place, and file for divorce.

-On one end of the spectrum we have an experience that is sincere and is in many ways a sort of awakening.
+On one end of the spectrum we have an experience that is very sincere and is in some ways a sort of awakening.
 This is the wife who has reached a certain point in her life and is looking back, and realizing that she doesn’t like everything she sees.
 Perhaps she has legitimate complaints about you and the marriage.
 Perhaps she’s been secretly sticking it out for years because of the kids or finances.
-Regardless, for whatever reason, she’s chosen now to say that enough’s enough and she’s not going to live like this anymore – she wants a change, and that’s what you’re seeing.
+Regardless, for whatever reason, she’s chosen now to say that enough is enough and she’s not going to live like this anymore – she wants a change, and that’s what you’re seeing.

-This kind of awakening is common – and how you respond can make or break your marriage moving forward.
+This kind of awakening is common (and understandable) and how you respond can make or break your marriage moving forward.
 There may also be some changes associated with menopause – fatigue, memory loss, night sweats.
 They don’t call it “the change of life” for nothing.
 Not easy stuff for a husband to understand.